6thfdwp/learning-thoughts/notes/webpack.md

   >

 - Custom each home site page title / meta head
   For public server rendered pages, how to share single doc layout passing title/meta from different page component
+  Use react-helmet

 - Client side routing for home site pages or not?

 > Module Path related
-- `landingpage` router need to refer to `src/shared`
+- `landingpage` router () need to refer to `src/shared`

 > Miscs